Work-Life Balance for Teachers

 The demands of education can lead to:

 Maintaining a healthy work-life balance is crucial in the education sector, where the demands of lesson planning, marking, and classroom management often extend beyond school hours.
 Without clear boundaries, the negative impact on mental health can be profound, leading to stress, exhaustion, and even burnout.
-Teachers, like professionals in other fields, need to establish a sense of balance between their professional responsibilities and personal life to sustain long-term wellbeing.
+Teachers, like professionals in other fields, need to establish a sense of balance between their professional responsibilities and personal life to sustain long-term student wellbeing.

 Establishing clear boundaries begins with defining specific times when work ends and personal life begins.
 This might involve: